 »Language family: Northern Iroquoian

-In 1701, Antoine de la Mothe Cadillac, invited the Wandat (known at the time by the French as Tionontati/Huron) to settle near his new Fort Detroit.
+In 1701, Antoine de la Mothe Cadillac, invited the Wandat (known at the time by the French as Tionontati-Huron) to settle near his new Fort Detroit.
 Within a few years a portion of the tribe ventured south.
 They settled Upper Sandusky, Ohio, where they and those that remained around Detroit held a position of honor among other tribes of the Ohio Valley.
-In Ohio, after sustained contact with the British, our traditional name Wandat became corrupted and spelled as Wyandot.
+In Ohio, after sustained contact with the British, our traditional name Wandat became corrupted and spelled as Wyandot somewhere in the 1730s-1750s.
 Pressure from settlers forced the Treaty of 1843 and removal to Indian Territory (Kansas) west of the Mississippi River.
 Upon arriving in the West, no land or provisions were available.
 Arrangements were made and land was purchased from the Delaware.
-Our new reservation was located on highly sought and fought over land in Kansas, which lead to the Treaty of 1855 and termination.
+Our new reservation was located on highly sought and fought over land in Kansas, which lead to the Treaty of 1855 and tribal termination.
 Our land was quickly allotted and sold to white interests.

 In 1857, some Wyandot who were unwilling to accept citizenship relocated to Indian Territory (Oklahoma) and lived as guests of the Mixed Band Seneca-Shawnee.
 After the Civil War concluded, in 1867 approximately 200 successfully sought reinstatement as a tribe.
 The name Wyandotte was officially adopted after the 1867 Treaty and reflects an influence from the French language.